Hema471/ImageEnhancer-GUI/README.md

 # ImageTextEnhancer-GUI

-A simple GUI application for enhancing text quality in images using the EDSR model with OpenCV and Tkinter.
+A simple GUI application for enhancing quality in images using the EDSR model with OpenCV and Tkinter.

 ## Features